lin1810/NetTunnel/README_EN.md

 ## Directory client_config

 Please copy all the files under `server_config/client_config` on the server side to `/NT/config` under the client container directory.
+For example, the `client_config` directory mounted by the above container

 Includes: